Skip to main content

 Affiliate Disclosure

 We earn a commission if you sign up through our link, that's how this site stays free.
-Affiliate terms in the sweeps space are usually CPA plus revshare and they're often terrible (we've turned down deals where operators tried to claw back commissions on player wins).
+Affiliate terms in the sweeps space are usually CPA plus revshare and they're often terrible (we have declined deals where operators sought to claw back commissions on player wins).
 Our ranking does not reflect commission rate.
 If a platform paid us 2x what Megabonanza pays, it would still be ranked where the testing data puts it.

 Bottom Line